iqbal-lab-org/Mykrobe_tb_workflow/README.rst

 improve tuberculosis diagnostics using nanopore sequencing.
-The project is being run by a global group of researchers and clinicians from Madagascar’s National TB Program, Institute Pasteur Madagascar (IPM), University of Oxford, European Bioinformatics Institute (EMBL-EBI) and Stony Brook University.
+The project is being run by a global group of researchers and clinicians from Madagascar’s National TB Program, Institute Pasteur Madagascar (IPM), University of Oxford, European Bioinformatics Institute (EMBL-EBI), Stony Brook University, and Hospital for Tropical Diseases - Ho Chi Minh City.
 More information and a short video of the project can be found `here`_.

 The analysis run by the pipeline is: